-by Douglas Terpstra
+by Douglas Terpstra.

 Although not normally open to the public, ASC architectural historian Douglas Terpstra and company owner Shaune Skinner attended an open house at the terminal held on July 13, 2019 to celebrate its 90th anniversary.
 The Columbus Historical Society and other organizations seeking to preserve and restore the building had historical displays set up in the building.
 Still owned by the Columbus Regional Airport Authority, the building has been vacant for years, and efforts are underway to find a new use, potentially as an air and space museum.

 The ground floor originally included a lounge, a waiting room, a ticket office, a dining room, a kitchen, a newsstand, rest rooms, and a lunch and soda counter.
 The upper floor originally included an office for the TAT, rest rooms, a pilots’ dressing room, a pilots’ lounge, the airport administration office, the airport manager’s office, an office for federal Department of Commerce officials, and offices for companies operating from the airport.
 The airport manager’s office was located in the tower with broad sweeping views of the airport from the large windows.
-The control room at the top of the tower was reached via a spiral staircase located just outside of the airport manager’s office created access to the control room at the top.
+A spiral staircase just outside of the airport manager’s office created access to the control room at the top.

-Following World War II, the facilities at Port Columbus were inadequate to handle the growing demand for air travel.
+Following World War II, facilities at Port Columbus were inadequate for the growing demand for air travel.
 Take-offs and landings grew from 64,500 in 1940 to 218,258 in 1947.
 With an eye to expanding the airport, the city began purchasing land in 1948 until, by 1959, the property had a total area of approximately 2,200 acres.

-In anticipation of future growth, the city decided to move airport operations from the original terminal on Fifth Avenue to a more centrally located site.
-Work on a new control tower began in 1953, and a new $4 million terminal building was dedicated in September 1958.
-The runway was extended again to 10,700 feet, making it the longest commercial runway between New York and Tucson.
-A second east-west runway was constructed north of the new terminal around this same time.
+Anticipating growth, the city decided to move airport operations from the original terminal on Fifth Avenue to a more central location.
+With this goal, work began on a new control tower in 1953.
+Next, a new $4 million terminal was dedicated in September 1958 and the runway was extended again.
+At 10,700 feet, it became the longest commercial runway between New York and Tucson.
+Ultimately, a second east-west runway was constructed north of the new terminal around this same time.
 Trans World Airlines (TWA) became the first air carrier to begin jet service at Port Columbus in 1961.

-Other early airport terminals survive elsewhere in Ohio, although they are not as old as the Columbus terminal.
+Early airport terminals survive elsewhere in Ohio, although they are not as old as the Columbus terminal.
 The terminal at the Akron-Fulton International Airport (NRHP listed 2001) is an Art Deco-style building completed in 1931 and now houses private offices.
 The 1936 Moderne-style terminal building at Cincinnati’s Lunken Airport now houses offices and a restaurant.